Hablamos Español Insurance Companies We Work With

 Professional liability: financial harm from your work

-Professional liability, also called errors and omissions, responds when your advice, design, or service causes a client a financial loss.
+Professional liability, also called errors and omissions, generally responds when your advice, design, or service causes a client a financial loss.
 A missed deadline, a flawed recommendation, a service that did not perform as promised.
-These claims are about money, not physical injury, which is exactly the kind of claim general liability excludes.
-For accountants, consultants, designers, technology firms, and real estate professionals, this is the coverage that meets how they actually get sued.
+These claims are about money, not physical injury, which is generally the kind of claim general liability excludes.
+For accountants, consultants, designers, technology firms, and real estate professionals, this is often the coverage that meets how they actually get sued.

 Why most service businesses need both